gdepaepe/al5d/README.md

 ### Installing

-Change "baud" rate in lynxmotion/src/ssc32_driver.cpp to 9600 (afterwards catkin_make).
+Change "baud" rate in "lynxmotion/src/ssc32_driver.cpp" to 9600 (afterwards do catkin_make).
 Add your username to the "dialout" group in /etc/group.